 Let it Shine – The Importance of Natural Light

 To promote a healthy indoor environment every kid’s room needs a proper amount of natural light coming in.
-Numerous scientific studies show that natural light has a significant impact on our mental, physical health and academic performance.
+Numerous scientific studies show that natural light has a significant impact on our mental, and physical health and academic performance.
 Based on the extended analysis of the European investigative surveys, experts discovered that in most cases students who study in classrooms with larger windows facing south perform better on logic and mathematical tests.

 Selecting Proper Artificial Lighting For Reading Space

 Today’s market is flooded with lighting options offered in different shapes and sizes.
 To navigate through them freely, it’s very important to understand the proper lighting settings for a reading space.
-There’s something you need to know about the colours of light: yellow, blue, white and how they affect our bodies.
+There’s something you need to know about the colors of light: yellow, blue, white and how they affect our bodies.

-The light colour temperature is measured in a unit called Kelvin.
+The light color temperature is measured in a unit called Kelvin.
 In simple words, the higher the Kelvin number the brighter (whiter) the light.
 Yellow light (soft white) is voted to be a good option for evening reading.
 It doesn’t stress your eyes and maintains your natural day cycle, so you can easier fall asleep.
 The number is 2700K to 3000K.
 White light is meant for better alertness and mimics daylight (bluer tone).
 The number is 5,000K to 6,500K.
 (By the way, if you stumble upon legitimate studies on this topic, shoot me a message on Twitter @SBojinski) According to the Canadian Association of Optometrists “For tasks such as reading, the light should be positioned to shine directly onto the page and not over your shoulder to avoid any glare.”

 Simple Reading Nooks For Kids

 Along with a brand new room, a minimalistic lifestyle can bring many other benefits such as enhanced focus and improved organizational skills.
-Most of the following projects take anywhere from $25 to $500 to complete depending on complexity, the number of tools and materials involved – except for the very last one on the list 😉 Making a simple yet comfy reading space by using repurposed cushions and furniture, adventurous DIYers will have more financial advantages than parents looking for ready-to-go solutions.
+Most of the following projects take anywhere from $25 to $500 to complete depending on complexity, and the number of tools and materials involved – except for the very last one on the list 😉 By making a simple yet comfy reading space by using repurposed cushions and furniture, adventurous DIYers will have more financial advantages than parents looking for ready-to-go solutions.

 Let your imagination lead the way.